-Luxeptinib is an orally administered, highly potent first-in-class FMS-like tyrosine kinase 3 ("FLT3")/Bruton's tyrosine kinase ("BTK") inhibitor that selectively targets defined clusters of kinases operative in myeloid and lymphoid hematologic malignancies.
-This mutationally agnostic small molecule anticancer agent is currently being evaluated in a Phase la/b study for the treatment of patients having B-cell malignancies including classic CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL"), that are resistant/refractory/intolerant to other therapies.
-Under a separate Investigational New Drug ("ND"), luxeptinib is being evaluated in a Phase la/b study for the treatment of patients with relapsed/refractory AML ("R/R AML"), including the emerging populations resistant to FLT3 inhibitors.
+Luxeptinib is a novel, oral, highly potent lymphoid and myeloid kinome inhibitor ("LKI", "MKI") that selectively targets defined clusters of kinases operative in myeloid and lymphoid hematologic malignancies.
+This small molecule genotype-agnostic anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL") that are resistant/refractory/intolerant to other therapies.
+Under a separate Investigational New Drug ("IND"), luxeptinib is being evaluated in a Phase 1a/b study for the treatment of patients with relapsed/refractory AML ("R/R AML") or high risk MDS.
 It is hoped luxeptinib can serve patients across lymphoid and myeloid malignancies and combine well with other agents to extend its application to multiple lines of therapy.